 The Rottnest Barge

-The Rottnest Barge Service began shortly after World War 1 when the lighthouse keepers’ son John Prince, returned from the war.
-The Prince family had an early association with Rottnest Island through being involved with the original signaling and pilot service.
-The barge service remained with the Prince family until around 1986 when it became Stirling Marine, which was subsequently acquired by Adsteam, who then became part of the Svitzer.
+The Rottnest Barge Service began shortly after World War I when the lighthouse keepers’ son John Prince, returned from the war.
+The Prince family had an early association with Rottnest Island through being involved with the original signalling and pilot service.
+The barge service remained with the Prince family until 1986 when it became Stirling Marine.
+Subsequently, Stirling Marine was acquired by Adsteam, who then became part of the Svitzer.

 It returned to local ownership in 2009.

-At 27 metres, the Spinifex is the largest landing barge to have serviced Rottnest Island.
-It has been operating on the run since 1987.
+At 27 metres, the Spinifex is the largest landing barge to have serviced Rottnest Island and has been operating on the run since 1987.

-Prior to 1987, a smaller 24 metre landing barge, the Cooma was used to build the last significant accomodation at Rottnest – Geordie Bay / Longreach.
+Prior to 1987, a smaller 24 metre landing barge, the Cooma was used to build the last significant accomodation at Rottnest – the Rottnest Island Authority units a Geordie Bay / Longreach.

 The Spinifex has transported the wind turbine, re-surfaced the airport - everything that has been built since 1987.